 Consequences of Failing to Report an Accident

-If you don't report accidents when legally required to do so, you could face serious consequences.
+If you do not report accidents when legally required to do so, you could face serious consequences.
 These include driver's license suspension, difficulties with your car insurance claim, and potential legal problems.
 The DMV could suspend your license for up to a year if you fail to report an accident that meets the reporting threshold.
+Failing to report an injury accident to the police can also result in misdemeanor charges under California Vehicle Code section 20008.

 Beyond legal penalties, failing to report can make it much harder to pursue compensation for your injuries and damages later on.